Yes, You Can Self-Publish Your Book Online. Here’s What You Need to Know

 Twenty years ago, if you were an author trying to get your book published, you had to shop your manuscript around to the big publishers in hopes of landing a publishing deal.
-However, with the advent of new technological developments such as the Internet (Have you heard of it?), you have the unprecedented opportunity to self-publish your work anytime, anywhere (and even option the film rights of your novel to 20th Century Fox Studios!).
+However, with the advent of new technological developments such as the internet (Have you heard of it?), you have the unprecedented opportunity to self-publish your work anytime.
 Here’s how.

 The Rise of Self-Publishing

 During the last two decades, the changing digital landscape has made it possible for anyone with an internet connection and a story to quickly and cheaply self-publish a book.
 Previously branded as a niche activity, self-publishing has since grown to include hobbyists and professionals alike.

 But what does this new way of publishing mean for traditional publishing houses and readers?
 Critics close their doors to self-published books because they fear they’ll flood the market with poor-quality content.
 Others celebrate the democratization of authorship.

 Regardless of what the publishers say, there’s a HUGE opportunity for writers to self-publish their work online.
 For instance, EL James sold 250,000+ copies of “Fifty Shades of Grey” via Createspace/Amazon before publishers even noticed her.
 Also, Amanda Hocking, an American writer of paranormal romance young adult fiction, made millions by self-publishing online.

 Here’s a quote from an interview Amanda gave to NPR:

 “It’s not enough to have a passion—you have to have a work ethic.’
 That’s been the most life-changing advice that I got, because I had a passion for writing—and I know a lot of other people do, too—but it’s not enough to just want something.
 You have to be able to work for it, too, and put in the hours and the time.”